reactuate/reactuate/README.md

 }, State)
 ```

 In the above example, we are defining a state that has a counter.
 Now, we should define an increment action.
-Reactuate offers helper functionality to do so, in adherence with [FSA](https://github.com/acdlite/flux-standard-action) [flux-standard-action@0.6.0](# ":|dependency") guidelines:
+Reactuate offers helper functionality to do so, in adherence with [FSA](https://github.com/acdlite/flux-standard-action) [npm|flux-standard-action@0.6.0](# "push:") guidelines:

 <!--+ [createAction.js]() -->
 ```js